raisen/Random-Quotes/README.md

 About
 -----
-Chrome extension that inserts a random line into one's Gmail's signature.
+Chrome extension that inserts a random line (a quote, if preferable) into a Gmail email.

 Installation
 ------------